ramirezversion/winwordexfil/README.md

 ## Enhancements

-It is necessary to mention here that there are a huge number of features that can be added for AV bypassing and make more difficult possible forensics tasks
+It is necessary to mention here that there are a huge number of features that can be added for AV bypassing and make more difficult possible forensics tasks.

 The software implements a basic bypass of possible DLP protections the exfiltrated data is encoded in Base64 before sending to the server.
 A better approach can be cyphering the payload with dynamic keys encryption gotten from the server.